William McGurn: Career

 He began his career as the managing editor at the American Spectator.
 In 1989, he moved to National Review where he was the Washington Bureau Chief until 1992.
 From 1992 to 1998, McGurn served as the senior editor of the Far Eastern Economic Review.
 He then became Chief Editorial Writer for The Wall Street Journal.
 He joined the White House as a speechwriter in February 2005.
 He became the Chief Speechwriter for President George W. Bush in 2006.
 In February 2008 he departed to become a visiting fellow at Hillsdale College.
 Early in 2009 he joined News Corporation, which had bought The Wall Street Journal in August 2007, as the speechwriter for News Corp.
 CEO Rupert Murdoch.
 In December 2012, he became Editorial Page Editor of the New York Post.
 He rejoined The Wall Street Journal in April 2015 and now writes the Main Street column; he is also an executive at its parent company.

-On January 23, 2023, two days after the 2023 Monterey Park Shooting, McGurn published an op-ed titled, "Are There “Too Many Asians”?" in the Wall Street Journal opinion section, receiving public outrage over the insensitivity and racism perceived in the choice of title.
-In response, the article was later renamed "China and the Population Bomb That Wasn’t".
-Despite public reactions to the title, the article was actually decrying the long-term Western policies and perspectives that were instrumental in forming the Chinese "one child" policy.
+On January 23, 2023, two days after the 2023 Monterey Park Shooting, McGurn published an op-ed titled, "Are There “Too Many Asians”?" in the Wall Street Journal opinion section.
+Its headline was criticized for its supposed insensitivity.
+The article was later renamed "China and the Population Bomb That Wasn’t".
+The article in fact criticized the long-term Western policies and perspectives that were instrumental in forming the Chinese "one child" policy.
 The article ended by decrying the fact that recognitions of the harms inherent in such a policy came 50 years too late.